A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: FRT value function and CBF

-For non-positive values of $\discount$, $\VV$ might be unbounded and the FRT-HJ-VI might have multiple solutions.
-In contrast, a strictly positive value of $\discount$ guarantees the boundedness and the uniqueness of the solution of the FRT-HJ-VI.
-(An example in Appendix \ref{appen:discussion-1d-ex} illustrates these outcomes.)
-In fact, the uniqueness property follows from the contraction property of the Bellman backup associated with the dynamic programming principle of $\VV$ in \eqref{eq:eq_thm_DP}.
+\begin{theorem}[Forward Reachable Tube Hamilton-Jacobi Variational Inequality] Suppose $\cbf$ is a bounded and Lipschitz continuous function, and $\discount>0$. $\VV$ in \eqref{eq:Def_FRT_valueFunction} is a unique viscosity solution in $\R^n$ of the following HJ-PDE, called Hamilton-Jacobi forward reachable tube variational inequality (HJ-FRT-VI): \end{theorem} \begin{proof} See Appendix \ref{appendix:thm_HJPDE}. \end{proof} A strictly positive value of $\discount$ guarantees the boundedness and the uniqueness of the solution of the HJ-FRT-VI.
+(An example in Appendix illustrates these outcomes.)
+In fact, the uniqueness property follows from the contraction property of the Bellman backup associated with the dynamic programming principle of $\VV$.